 Some have sought to interpret this passage as referring to Jesus preaching to fallen angels during the time between His death and resurrection.
 They presume that all the fallen angels are imprisoned, meaning that what we know as "demons" must be something else.
 But this assumption makes no sense.
 Clearly Satan, the leader of the rebellion, is not currently imprisoned (2 Corinthians 4:4; 1 Peter 5:8).
 Why would all the other angels be imprisoned?
 It makes more sense that the spirits in prison are the fallen angels who participated in the specific rebellion described in Genesis 6.
 Or, alternately, it could be referencing Jesus speaking through Noah during Noah's life on earth.
 Understood this way, God (Christ) spoke through Noah to those in his time while the ark was being prepared.

 If this understanding is correct, there is no need to speculate regarding the much more difficult theory that demons are the disembodied spirits of the Nephilim.
 Instead, demons are fallen angels, those who rebelled against God with Satan sometime prior to the Garden of Eden (Ezekiel 28; Isaiah 14).
-They do not possess a human body, but instead are spirit beings who influence toward evil.
+In their essence, demons do not have a physical body, but instead are spirit beings who influence toward evil.

 Ephesians 6:12 speaks of the spiritual battle Christians face with such demons, saying, "For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places."
 As with Satan, however, these demonic powers are limited in their ability.
 They can only operate as God allows.
 In addition, the power within the believer in Christ is greater than Satan or his demons (1 John 4:4).